shardlanguage/shard/docs/source/contributing.md

 ---
 1. Fork the Shard repository (https://github.com/shardlanguage/shard)
 2. Add your changes (every text, message or comment **must be** in english)
+3. Write **everything** you changed in `CHANGELOG.md`
+4. Update the documentation if needed
-3. Commit your changes
+5. Commit your changes
-4. Make a detailed pull request
+6. Make a detailed pull request

 ## Report bugs
 ---